 LD 140 An Act to Incrementally Increase the Homestead Property Tax Exemption (Sponsored by Sen. Baldacci of Penobscot Cty.)
+On Appropriations Table

-Beginning on April 1, 2026, this bill increases the value of the homestead exemption by \$10,000 annually, until the exemption is \$85,000 and beginning on April 1, 2033, requires the exempt value to be adjusted annually by the rate of inflation.
+As amended by the committee, beginning on April 1, 2026, this bill increases the value of the homestead exemption by \$5,000 annually, until the exemption is \$65,000 and beginning on April 1, 2033, requires the exempt value to be adjusted annually by the rate of inflation.